shorepine/alles/getting-started.md

 `alles.drums()` should play a test pattern out of all the currently turned-on speakers.
 They should all be in sync and playing the same thing.

 Try to set the volume of the speaker with `alles.volume(2)` -- that can be up to 10 or so.
 The default is 1.
+You can also use the + and - buttons on the speaker, but anything you set with `alles.volume()` will override the buttons.

 When you want the speakers to be quiet, or if things are acting funny, use `alles.reset()`.
 That resets all speakers to defaults.
 Sometimes lots of experiments will get your oscillators in a weird state and `alles.reset()` is your escape hatch.
 You can also do `alles.reset(osc=5)` to do just one oscillator for example.